fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 permalink: /posts/images-on-the-web-the-big-picture/
 draft: true
 ---
-In modern web development there are a brain-frazzling number of ways to include an image on a web page.
+In modern web development there are a bamboozling number of ways to include an image on a web page.
 In this post I step through the various approaches, discussing how they evolved and try to unpick where they are appropriate.

 ## Scope